StanPlatinum/elf-respect/ShadowStackCFI/README.md

 4 Add "add_subdirectory(CFIHello)" to the end of Transform/CMakelist.txt
 5 Add "FunctionPass *createX86ShadowStackCFIPass();" to llvm/lib/Target/X86/X86.h
 6 Add "X86ShadowStackCFIPass.cpp" to "set(sources...)" in llvm/lib/Target/X86/CMakeLists.txt
+7 Replace file llvm/lib/CodeGen/MachineRegisterInfo.cpp with file MachineRegisterInfo.cpp
-7 Make your llvm.
+8 Make your llvm
-8 Execute CFISHell.py (using 1.sh/run.sh)
+9 Execute CFISHell.py (using 1.sh/run.sh)

 ### Results:
 There will be an dir in the same path of demo source file(or your source file) and "entryLabel.txt" in the path used in parameter 6.